Georgia Dental Malpractice Lawyer

-The skilled dental malpractice attorneys at Blasingame, Burch, Garrard & Ashley, P.C. hold individuals and corporate entities responsible when dentists, oral surgeons, orthodontists, other dental professionals, or ancillary staff members harm patients through negligent care.
+The skilled dental malpractice attorneys at Blasingame, Burch, Garrard & Ashley, P.C. hold individuals and corporate entities responsible when dentists, oral surgeons, orthodontists, other dental professionals, or ancillary staff members seriously harm patients through negligent care.

-Examples of Dental Malpractice
+Types of Catastrophic Dental Malpractice Cases We Review

 The Effects of Dental Negligence and Malpractice

 Victims of dental malpractice may suffer serious injuries that leave them disabled, unable to eat or drink, with severe physical scars, or with a diminished quality of life.
 Many victims require additional surgeries and procedures to correct the damage that’s been done.
 Some patients die as a result of dental malpractice.
 The effects of dental malpractice can be devastating for patients and their families, and leave victims with lifelong medical issues.
 Some examples of dental malpractice injuries may include, but are not limited to:

 - Life-threatening and debilitating jaw and mouth infections

 - Brain injuries